PacktPublishing/Node-Cookbook-3rd-Ed/10-Building-Microservice-Systems/content.md

 developers part.
 This is modus operandi that Fuge embraces: enhanced developer experience of microservice systems.

 > #### Fuge and Docker ![](../tip.png)
 > Fuge can also manage Docker containers locally for us, alongside the Node processes.
-This is the subject of a a recipe later in this chapter, *Using Containerized Infrastructure*
+This is the subject of a recipe later in this chapter, *Using Containerized Infrastructure*

 It should be noted that Fuge is a development tool, something that is used locally.
 Fuge should not be used for running microservices in a production environment.